 Tokyo is definitely a city you could spend weeks or even months exploring and still barely scratch the surface.
-I lived there for years and I often wish I had explored more.
+I lived there for years and I know that there are still so many parts of the city for me to explore.
 There is simply so much to see and do in the mysterious and enchanting city of Tokyo.

 However, while it may be enticing to spend all of your time in Tokyo, it is so important to remember that there other amazing places to visit in Japan and quite a lot of them can be taken as day trips from Tokyo.